 II.
 Professional Training (approximately 500 words or less)

 1. Please describe any educational or clinical training or work experience that may have prepared you to lead a CBCT program.

-Please be sure to send your CV.
+III.
 Personal Statement (please address the following in 1000 words or less)

 1. Please describe your interest in teaching CBCT specifically.
 What draws you to this particular program?
 Why are you interested in studying and teaching compassion meditation in particular?